Kruchji/pokemon-battle-simulator/docs/docs/user-docs.md

 When creating a new Move, Pokémon, or Team, you will be prompted to enter the required information.
 For Moves, this includes name, type, category, power, accuracy, and PP. For Pokémon, this includes name, first and second type, level, stats (HP, Attack, Defense, Special Attack, Special Defense, Speed), and moves.
 For Teams, you will need to provide a name and list pick Pokémon.
 Enter the information either directly or select from a paginated list.
 You may at any point type `abort` to cancel the creation process.

 Saving and loading will store all data in a `user.json` stored in the same directory as the simulator executable.
-This file will be created if it does not exist, and will be overwritten if it does.
+This file will be created if it does not exist and will be overwritten if it does.

 ### Battle Menu